Why would a judge award a California couple $86.7 million in damages from glyphosate if it wasn’t dangerous?

 Glyphosate-based herbicides are a likely culprit behind cancer, gut issues, and infertility.
 And they could damage your organs — including your liver, kidneys, brain, and heart.
 Glyphosate could also rob you of vital minerals and derail your mitochondria.

 All things considered, the evidence stacked against this toxic weed killer is pretty undeniable.

 Unfortunately, glyphosate is still prevalent in your food, water, and the environment.
 But that doesn’t mean you are powerless against it.

 Choose organic foods to help reduce your exposure to the herbicide.
-And consider BioActive Carbon to support your body’s natural detoxification process.
+And consider carbon-based binders to support your body’s natural detoxification process.

 What steps will you take to tackle glyphosate toxicity?